THeDonDotta/Project1/README.md

 https://whimsical.com/project1-9jmv2Ao3uZts6P5MbqnVaq

 ## MVP
--Find and integrate soccer team api
+- Find and integrate soccer team api
--Render team api data to the page inside of my dropdown -Layout my information using html and js
+- Render team api data to the page inside of my dropdown
+- Layout my information using html and js
--Style the page with flexbox tools and css
+- Style the page with flexbox tools and css
--add media queries to help make design more responsive for mobile app
+- add media queries to help make design more responsive for mobile app

 ## Timeframes
 | component | Estimated duration | actual duration |